mohitkyadav/imago-c4/thought_process.md

 1. We can add importance to the search fields, so the search results can be more relevant.
 2. We can add ranges `{"range": {"hoehe": {"gte": 2000}}}`, to further filter images based on their target device width.
 3. We can do bool query to combine multiple match queries for different fields.
+4. Stats can be extended to show more analytics.
+Like maximum number of results in a query, average response time etc.

 ### Scaling the solution
 1. It can be horizontally scaled by creating more than 1 Elasticsearch clusters.